-At Mayfield, we accept every girl for who she is and instil in her the confidence to find her strengths – wherever they may lie – and build on them.
+At Mayfield, they accept every girl for who she is and instil in her the confidence to find her strengths – wherever they may lie – and build on them.
 Staff who are experts in their field and passionate about their subjects help provide the challenge, support and inspiration each girl needs to flourish.
 A Mayfield girl is challenged to set herself demanding targets and helped to find strategies to achieve them.
-We expect girls to think independently, to question their own and other people’s ideas, and to learn to make informed decisions.
+They expect girls to think independently, to question their own and other people’s ideas, and to learn to make informed decisions.

 Mayfield School is a vibrant community.
 A wide-ranging extra-curricular provision complements learning in the classroom and girls are encouraged to try new activities.
 The ‘Actions not Words’ Programme provides opportunities to be involved in service both in the local community and further afield, ensuring that faith in action continues to be an important of Mayfield life.
 The School want actions to be inspired by a sense of justice and integrity, sustained by faith and respect for others.

 In joining Mayfield you will be welcomed into a community which dates back to 1872, when Cornelia Connelly and her Society of the Holy Child Jesus opened the School, and which reaches as far afield as sister schools in Africa, America and Europe.
 Traditionally they have attracted pupils from around the world, as well as locally.
 Such a cosmopolitan ethos helps the girls to understand and appreciate different cultures and perspectives, and to value diversity.
 Friendships forged here continue not only through school, but into the future, and the School are proud to welcome successive generations back to Mayfield.